SirusCodes/AntiLang/README.md

 ### Functions

-In AntiLang Functions are first class citizen, means you can pass functions as parameters.
-Surprised? such a stupid langugage can do it and Java couldn't (which runs on more than 3 billion devices)
+Functions are first-class citizens here in AntiLang.
+You can pass functions as parameters, like a boss (take that, Java!).

-As we know syntax will be a weird.
+Here's how functions are declared (don’t worry, it gets weird):

 ```
 {a; b}add func [